 - Both companies offer the option of monthly payments/financing on the phones they sell.

-- If you purchase your phone from Google Fi, you can enroll in their “Device Protection” insurance plan for about $5 – $7/month.
+- If you purchase your phone from Google Fi, you can enroll in their “Device Protection” insurance plan for about $7/month.
 I highly recommend this, as it has been hassle-free help for me on three occasions including one where a $300 phone was dropped in water.
-In the event something goes wrong with your phone it’s will be replaced with a refurb for around $60 – $90.
+In the event something goes wrong with your phone it will be replaced with a refurb for around $60 – $90.
 If your screen is broken, you can take it to a local retail shop and have it fixed for around $20.

 What’s So Special About These Two Mobile Phone Carriers?

 They have some great selling points and great phones in common.
-As mentioned earlier, I am a customer of both of these services, so I wanted to share some insights for people trying to figure out if Fi or RW is right for them and whether or not they should dump the usual suspect mobile carriers and save money.
+As mentioned earlier, I have been a customer of both of these services, so I wanted to share some insights for people trying to figure out if Fi or RW is right for them and whether or not they should dump the usual suspect mobile carriers and save money.
 (The answer is probably YES!)

 Below is a review of some of the feature differences between the two mobile phone service companies: